Troy Smith: Personal life

+Smith graduated from Ohio State University with a bachelor's degree in communication.

 Smith, a father of two children, has advocated for passage of the FIT Kids Act.
 The act would require school districts to report on students' physical activity and to give health and nutritional information to children.

-Smith was arrested October 20, 2017 for driving while intoxicated in Ohio.
+Smith was arrested on October 20, 2017, for driving while intoxicated in Ohio.